 The Loss Foundation is offering a free 10-week program of grief support to help people who have lost a loved one to cancer.

-Our therapy groups are currently full up until the end of March 2019.
+Our therapy groups are currently full up until summer 2019.
 If you would like to register your interest in our future therapy groups please click below to register your interest.

 How are the therapy groups different to the current support groups